rizkyfajr/Test-Fullstack-Kazee/README.md

    composer install
    npm install

 3. Copy the .env.example file and rename it to .env.
-Update the .env file with your database configuration.
+Update the .env file with your database configuration:

 ```bash
     DB_CONNECTION=mysql